ddl-wasanthag/domino-model-monitoring/README.md

 In the above use case - the columns [dropperc, mins, consecmonths, income, age] are used to predict churn_Y. y_gt represents the actual outcome of that particular customer - aka did they churn or did they not churn. churn_Y and y_gt are matched on custid to determine the performance of the model predictions.

-### Define data source in DMM
+### Define data source in Model Monitor
-In DMM click on Data Sources > Add Data Source
+First, define a monitoring data source.
+In Model Monitor click on Data Sources > Add Data Source

 Fill out the fields for your new bucket like shown below

 ![alt text](images/dmm-ds.png "S3 Bucket with Files")

-You can give the data source a unique name in DMM, but I typically just use the same name as the s3 bucket name to make things a bit simpler.
 For credentials use your access key and secret key associated with an IAM role with read and write access to the bucket.

-### Register Model in DMM
+### Register Model in Model Monitor
-Navigate back to the Models page in DMM and click Register Model > Upload Model Config File
+Navigate back to the Models page in Model Monitor and click Register Model > Upload Model Config File

 Paste in the config file below and adjust column names, column types, feature importances etc. as necessary for your use case.
 Again make sure that your model contains a row_identifier, at least one feature, and a prediction column.
 Note that column type prediction_probability is not required but if included will generate additional model quality metrics for a classification model (i.e. GINI, Log Loss, Auc ROC).